dannybrian/eventpresent/README.md

 * Node-RED, which contain all the (minimal) backend logic for messages and message routing.

-To get things running, you need to install nginx, Mosquitto, and Node-RED.
+To get things running, you need to install nginx, Mosquitto, NodeJS, and Node-RED.
 And really, that's all.
 See the `start.sh` script to get rolling.

 The admin app (http://HOSTNAME/admin) prompts for a password, which needs to match the `adminapp` Mosquitto password, which you need to set using `mosquitto_passwd`.
 From that point, everything is driven via the presentation "script" at `web/admin/script.json`.
+This can in turn trigger other `adminapp` services such as a Node script which runs as a timer, or simply responding to events.

 ## Caveats